 - Attendees that have seen the notification will not receive a second notification.
 The accompanying alert on the home screen will automatically disappear at your specified end time or if the attendee closes the alert card.

-- Press the Publish button when you have set up the alert
+- Press the Publish button when you have set up the alert.
+Note that this will add the alert to both your proof and live platforms.

-- Note: if you are linking an alert with a newly created data record such as a new speaker, then you must publish a full data set.
-The apps must first receive the data update to receive the new speaker information first.
+- Note: if you are linking an alert to a newly created data record such as a new speaker, then you must publish a full data set first.
+The apps must first receive the data update with the new speaker information first.
 We recommend to plan all your alerts in advance of the conference.

 Ensure to set up all your notifications in advance of your event.
 This increases the likelihood that your attendees will have downloaded your latest alert settings on their device.